719 Port Monmouth Road, Port Monmouth, NJ 07758

 Park opens at 7:00am 365 days a year.

-The historic Seabrook-Wilson House, informally known as the “Spy House” is opening its doors for public tours.
+The historic Seabrook-Wilson House, informally known as the “Spy House”, will open its doors for self-guided tours.
 Come inside with your family and friends to visit the Seabrook-Wilson house, which dates back to the early 1700s.
-The house includes displays on the ecology of the bay and local history.
-Enjoy views of New York City and the beauty of Sandy Hook Bay while visiting this well-known house.
+The house includes displays on the ecology of the bay and local history including the American Revolution.
+Enjoy views of New York City and the beauty of the bay while visiting this well-known historic house.
+FREE!

 * * * * * * * * * * * * * * * * * *